-Cite this page: Sanders, M. A. G. Paget disease.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/breastmalignantpaget.html.
-Accessed October 23rd, 2017.
+Cite this page: Sanders MAG Paget disease.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/breastmalignantpaget.html.
+Accessed March 4th, 2021.

 Definition / general